BastilleBSD/bastille/README.md

   bastille rdr <jail> clear       # Clear dynamic rdr rules
 ```

-  Note that if you are rediirecting ports where the host is also listening
+  Note that if you are redirecting ports where the host is also listening
   (eg. ssh) you should make sure that the host service is not listening on
   the cloned interface - eg. for ssh set sshd_flags in rc.conf

+  Also note that this feature only applies to non-VNET jails.

 ## Enable pf rules